Is vomiting after head injury a dangerous sign?

 - Seizures

-How Long Does Vomiting Last?
+How Long Can Vomiting Last?

 If it does not decrease, call your doctor immediately.

 Violent, persistent vomiting that occurs directly after a head injury is a more serious sign than one or two vomiting incidents separated by several hours.
+If an individual cannot stop vomiting following a head injury and cannot keep any food or liquids down, seek emergency care immediately.

 Treating Vomiting After Head Injury